KosinskiLab/pyTME/doc/quickstart/match_template.rst

 Accuracy
 --------

 - **score**: The choice of the scoring function plays a pivotal role in the accuracy of results.
 Users can select from a variety of options, as detailed in the section :doc:`exhaustive template matching <../reference/matching_exhaustive>`.
-Note, that if your mask is not symmetric nor encompasses all possible rotations of the template you have to use a scoring method that also rotates the mask, such as FLCF (:py:meth:`tme.matching_exhaustive.flc_scoring`).
+Note, that if your mask is not symmetric nor encompasses all possible rotations of the template you have to use a scoring method that also rotates the mask, such as FLCF (:py:meth:`tme.matching_exhaustive.flc_scoring`) or MCC (:py:meth:`tme.matching_exhaustive.mcc_scoring`).

 - **angular_sampling**: Determines the granularity of the angular sampling for fitting.
 A finer sampling (lower value) will be more exhaustive, potentially yielding more accurate results but at a computational cost.